The Productivity Method Planner: An Honest Review

 Is the Productivity Method Planner worth it?

-For people who want structured daily planning with a clear framework and don't already have a system they're happy with, yes.
+For people who want structured daily planning with a clear time-based framework and don't already have a system they're happy with, yes.
 The build quality is solid, the method is clearly explained, and the undated format is genuinely useful.
 If you're primarily looking for a tool to track longer-term goals, set career or personal objectives, and review your direction over time, a goal-focused planner will serve you better.

 How does the Productivity Method Planner compare to other UK planners?